niaid/RNASeqQC_Alignment/README.md

 	2. How many reads map to more than 10 locations on the genome?
 	3. How many reads are unmapped due to read length?

 ### Please know that on a real analysis, you should align all samples.
 If needed, merge technical replicates as appropriate.
-Use a loop as shown below
+Use a loop as shown below for convenience.

 ```bash
 *** DO NOT WORRY ABOUT RUNNING, it won't finish on time for the class.
 Don't worry, for the subsequent steps, we will provide you with the output bams ***